-How Resilience not least in Richard de Hoops life, the Dutchman explained at the night of speakers at the Volksbühne am Rudolfplatz in Cologne.
-Resilience or psychological resilience is in fact the ability to overcome crises and use them as an occasion for development by drawing on personal and socially mediated resources.
-"As a small boy, I found it fascinating that some people - despite enormous setbacks - were still able to function well.
+How Resilience not least in Richard de Hoops life, the Dutchman explained at the speaker night at the Volksbühne am Rudolfplatz in Cologne.
+Resilience, or psychological resilience, is namely the ability to cope with crises and use them as an occasion for development by drawing on personal and socially mediated resources.
+"As a young boy, I found it fascinating that some people - despite enormous setbacks - were still able to function well.
 I am convinced that resilience is one of the most important success factors in our time.
-To overcome your fears.
+To build your Fears to overcome.
 For people and for companies.
-There is so much pressure, speed and change these days.
-With the development of technology we should actually have more free time!
+There is so much pressure these days, speed and changes.
+With the development of technology, we should actually have more free time!
 Is that so?
 Less."

-In recent years, Richard de Hoop has asked managers, top athletes, sick people or people after accidents about this very subject.
+Over the past few years, Richard de Hoop has interviewed managers, top athletes, sick people or people after accidents precisely on the subject.
 His interview partners all gave him the following answers:

-- When you develop your resilience, it acts like a turbo-switch on your development as a human being.
+If you've got your Resilience it will have a turbo-charged effect on your development as a human being.

-- We all suffer setbacks in life.
+We all have setbacks in life.
 They never come planned.

-If you have internalized this, says the expert, then resilience can be an airbag for you.
+If you internalize that, the expert says, resilience can be an airbag for you.
 "We humans are confronted with an event, occurrence or incident.
-In addition, we have thoughts, both conscious (you can think about them and analyze them) and unconscious (cultural backgrounds).
-We then transform our thoughts into a feeling.
-This can be boring, entertaining or evil.
+Thoughts come to us about it, both conscious (you can think about it and analyze it) and subconscious (cultural background).
+We then convert our thoughts into a feeling.
+This can be boring, short-tempered or nasty.
 We see this in the behaviour of the other person.
 And the behaviour always has an effect on you and your environment," explains Richard de Hoop.

-Setbacks like "I've been dumped", "I've been laid off", "I'm broke" - that happens to you and you cannot change it afterwards.
+Setbacks like "I've been dumped," "I've been laid off," "I'm broke" - they happen to you and you can't change them after the fact.
 But what you can change are your thoughts.
-And if you change them, you get a different feeling and a different behaviour.
+And when you change them, a different feeling and a different behavior comes.

 What do people who are resilient do?

-- Real network that gives you energy and does not rob you
+Right network that gives you energy, not robs you of it

-- Setbacks in life remind us what really counts in life
+Setbacks in life remind us what really matters in life

-Without fears: seams of friendship, love and optimism
+Without fears: stitches of friendship, love and optimism

 "As a family, we stuck together and worked on our resilience.
 Today we are happy again - and proud of our daughter.
 We are grateful for the 20 years we spent together with her.
-I have borne an invisible scar from that experience.
-Because I was torn apart and patched up again.
-I am proud of this scar.
-Because the seams are made of friendship, love and optimism.
-Probably many of us carry such an invisible scar.
-Every time I touch this scar, I realize how vulnerable we are."
+I have been left with an invisible scar from the experience.
+Because I was ripped open once inside and patched back up.
+I'm proud of that scar.
+Because the stitches are made of friendship, love and optimism.
+Probably many of us carry an invisible scar like this.
+Every time I touch that scar, I realize how vulnerable we are."

-"Vulnerability is the lever that helps us to develop our resilience"
+"Vulnerability is the lever that helps us develop our resilience"

-Vulnerability is so important, appeals Richard.
+Vulnerability is so important, Richard appeals.
 But we are rarely allowed to show it in our society.
-"At our daughter's funeral, I sang All of a sudden I felt the need to hold my wife and my son tightly in my arms and to show myself more vulnerable than ever before," he says openly.
-Vulnerability is the lever that helps us to develop our resilience.
+"At our daughter's funeral, I was singing.
+All of a sudden, I was overcome with the need to hug my wife and son tightly and show myself more vulnerable than ever before," he shares candidly.
+Vulnerability is the lever that helps us build our resilience.
 Have the courage to overcome your fears.
-Then really beautiful things will happen!
-Then you will be able to change your thoughts more and more.
-Only you can make your own world a little more beautiful.
+Then really beautiful things happen!
+Then you are also more and more able to change your thoughts.
+Only you can make your own world a little bit more beautiful.

-You can achieve so much by changing your thoughts!
+You can accomplish so much by changing your thoughts!
 Determination does not come alone when we dare to look through the eyes of our children.
-If we can never develop our talents, if we are never really there for each other.
-"I am convinced that if we turn our thoughts around, if we overcome our fears, an infinite number of new possibilities will open up for us," says Richard de Hoop.
+If we can never unleash our talents, if we are never really there for each other.
+"I am convinced that if we ever turn our thoughts around, overcome our fears, endless new possibilities open up," says Richard de Hoop.
 "Every step helps to create a world worth living in for all of us.
-Together we create a bright future - that is my truth!"
+Together we create a bright future - that's my truth!"